guygaver/node-todo-api/README.md

 - Building and deploying a Node server using ExpressJS
 - Managing CRUD with MongoDB and MongooseORM
 - Handling authentication using the JWT standard
-- TDDing JavaScript applications using Mocha, Jest, and Supertest
+- Testing JavaScript applications using Mocha, Jest, and Supertest

 ## Installation
 ```bash